raquelfishes/raquelfishes.github.io/_i18n/en/_posts/2021-01-07-github_pages.md

 <p>Github Pages allows to turn any repository on Github into a website with a couple of clicks.</p>
 </blockquote>

 If you need an online portfolio of your personal and work projects.
 If you want to create your blog or business site and don't know how to start.
-If you don't wnat to deal o pay for website hosting, domain names and all everything else to launch or website
+If you don't want to deal or pay for website hosting, domain names and all everything else to launch or website

 This one's for you!